Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Identifiability

 where $L^0 h(\Vector{x})=h(\Vector{x})$.
-Due to the recursive nature of the Lie derivative, the matrix $\Matrix{O}$ has, potentially, an infinite number of rows, but it is sufficient to demonstrate that a finite number of rows yield a matrix of full column rank.
+We note that the matrix $\Matrix{O}$ has an infinite number of rows, but it is sufficient to show that a finite subset of rows yield a matrix of full column rank.